Petemab/ClickGame/readme.md

 ##What I Learned

-* In retrospect I could have taken on a more challenging project even thought I was pleased with the end result.
+* In retrospect I could have taken on a more challenging project even thought I was satisfied with the end result.
 It works and looks ok!
 It **vastly** improved my understanding of the entire process and my JavaScript and styling particularly took a massive leap.
 It helped me realise how much I'd learnt.

 * Certain problems, such as making it two player and getting the timers to work correctly seem to take forever, but once I'd worked them out they seemed very logical.
 I realised that sometimes staring at the screen for 6 hours stright is not always the way to solve a problem.